Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Preliminaries

-so as to eliminate/alleviate the severe non-identifiability issue. \end{theorem} The interested reader can refer to \cite{frigola2015bayesian} (Section 3.2.1) for more details.
-Thus, in keeping with previous literature and without loss of generality, we mainly consider the GPSSM depicted in Fig.~\ref{fig:graphical_model} in the rest of this paper, where a GP prior is placed over the state transition function $f(\cdot)$.
-The model is expressed by the following equations:
+so as to eliminate/alleviate the severe nonidentifiability issue. \end{theorem} Interested reader can refer to \cite{frigola2015bayesian} (Section 3.2.1) for more details.
+Therefore, in keeping with the previous literature and without loss of generality, we mainly consider the GPSSM with GP transition and parametric emission in this paper.
+More specifically, the GPSSM we consider is depicted in Fig.~\ref{fig:graphical_model} and expressed by the following equations:

 where the latent states form a Markov chain, that is, for any time instance $t$, the future state $\x_{t+1}$ is generated by conditioning on only $\x_t$ and the GP transition $f(\cdot)$.
-According to Theorem \ref{theorem:gpssmidentifi}, the parametric emission model is assumed to be known and restricted to be a linear mapping with the coefficient matrix $\bm{C} \in \mathbb{R}^{d_y \times d_x}$.
+According to Theorem \ref{theorem:gpssmidentifi}, the parametric emission model is assumed to be known and restricted to be a linear mapping with a coefficient matrix $\bm{C} \in \mathbb{R}^{d_y \times d_x}$.
 Both the state transitions and observations are corrupted by zero-mean Gaussian noise with covariance matrices $\bm{Q}$ and $\bm{R}$, respectively.